falpizar/frontEndTesting/README.md

 # Django project files included.
 # Using Bootstrap as the main source of styling.
-# (not using custom designs for now)
 #
 # Once the server is started, it should redirect
 # to the user's main page, querying mock data
-# from a service using JSON data.
+# from a set of py classes.
 # No user-auth enabled for now.
 # Mock user id: mockUserId239487